RidhwanS/ripwan-discord-bot/README.md

 ### !8ball <some text>
 The bot will send out a prediction from the 8ball options about <some text>

+### !poll Q: <some text> A: <some text> A: <some text> .....
+The bot will create a straw poll using Q: to determine the question, and A: the possible answers

 ### !help
 The bot will output this file